Skip to main content

 When thinking about how to prevent data misuse, don’t underestimate the power of employee education.

-There are two key steps to educate your personnel:
+There are two key steps to educating your personnel:

 • Include information on data security in a general corporate policy.
 A well-thought-out information security policy is a reliable source of information about in-house procedures and standards regarding cybersecurity.
 It’s the best way to let newcomers know what they can and can’t do with corporate data.